mr47/opensource-kit/readme.md

 ##Motivation
 I writed few big/small/zero projects last months, and tested my env.
 For many reasons i choose some components one by another so for now its my stack for javascript code.
+Some info i will publish here and in my [blog](https://mr47.in/2016/03/20/opensource-kit/)

 ##License
 MIT